 Add the garlic and ginger and cook until the raw smell disappears.
 Add the slit green chili, tomatoes and tomato paste and sauté until the tomatoes become soft.
 Then add a bit of water (to ensure the spices don't get burned), followed by the spice powders (turmeric, coriander, red chili flakes, cumin and black pepper) and salt.
 Add the potato and green bell pepper (if using) and continue to sauté until soft.

-- Turn off the heat and remove the cinammon stick and cardamom pods if you prefer.
+- Turn off the heat and remove the cinammon stick and cardamom pods, if desired.